 That is what brought me to visiting the local midwife center.
 A midwife center is a center staffed with Certified Nurse Midwife.
 The local midwife center where I live takes on low-risk pregnancy patients.
 They also serve as a women’s health and wellness center.
 This midwife center near me specializes in natural births, and is determined for their patients to feel like unique individuals with customized treatments, rather than a number in a filing cabinet.
 Like any other midwife center, they are overseen by a local Obstetrician.
 They also have various rooms where women can deliver their babies without the discomfort of baby monitors, hospital beds, IV’s, contraction monitors, heart-rate monitors, blood pressure monitors, etc. They are also equipped with numerous different natural ways to manage pain and induce labor, and are not equipped with means to administer Pitocin or Epidurals, which are often the most popular means to speed up labor and manage labor pains in a hospital.
 For example, a midwife may have your use a breast pump to bring on stronger contractions, and put you in a warm jacuzzi to manage the pain.

 Although I loved the soothing vibe and warmth of the midwife center and the midwives that I met, my husband and I weren’t comfortable with the fact that the midwife center is not equipped to handle emergencies.
-In the case of an emergency during the labor or delivery at a midwife center, you are required to pack up, and hoof it to the nearest sister hospital.
+In the case of an emergency during the labor or delivery at a midwife center, you are required to pack up, and hoof it to the nearest sister hospital and you can also find urgent care centres at http://besturgentcarenear.me.
 But, I also wasn’t comfortable with the treatment I was receiving at my OB Gyno by certain caretakers, which was definitely the treatment of just another patient, in a 15-minute slot.
-Nevertheless, we decided to stick with the OB Gyno (Also because I did like the majority of the doctors and nurses there after all), and in terms of a plan for pain-medicine, we decided we’d figure it out as we got into the labor process.
+Nevertheless, we decided to stick with the OB Gyno (Also because I did like the majority of the doctors and nurses there after all which I was able to find thanks to the asecra.com site), and in terms of a plan for pain-medicine, we decided we’d figure it out as we got into the labor process.